billease/merchants/README.md

 ![Logo](./assets/billease-logo.png)

 Welcome to the official Billease developers portal.
-Here you will find all needed information about integration with billease services.
+Here you will find all needed information about integration with Billease services.

-## Merchant Registation
+## Merchant Registration

 You have to register as a merchant in the [Merchant's portal](https://merchants.billease.ph).